Feed the birds with a pretty ice wreath bird feeder craft that kids can make in winter!

 It was one of the sub-zero days we had, so it didn’t take long at all to freeze.

-A couple hours later, we checked and it was frozen.
+A couple of hours later, we checked and our ice wreath bird feeder was frozen.
 George was so excited when I took it out of the pan!
-[It easily slipped out after I sat it in some warm water in the sink for about a minute.]

 If you do have access to some bits and pieces of nature, I highly recommend checking out Red Ted Art’s nature ice ornaments that are absolutely stunning.
 Or use actual birdseed for ornaments too, at Henry Happened.